Haidermirza7072/Todo-list/README.md

 # 📝 React To-Do List App

-A simple and responsive **To-Do List App** built using **React.js**.
-Add, delete, and mark tasks as completed — all in a clean and intuitive interface.
+A clean, modern, and responsive **To-Do List App** built using **React.js**.
+Manage your daily tasks with features like dark mode, priority selection, filtering, and local storage — all in one place.

 ---